ilikui/NotesBook/content/Resource/GitHub/SyntaxHighlighting.md

   - plugin/transformer
 ---

 This plugin is used to add syntax highlighting to code blocks in Quartz.
-See [[syntax highlighting]] for more information.
+See [[STM32]] for more information.

 > [!note]
 > For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.